 The standard period of study is six semesters (or 120 credits in accordance with ECTS).
 The degree course is modularly structures and includes 12 modules.

 The teaching takes place during the performance of the tasks.
-During the semester every fourteen days on Thursdays and Fridays including three-day long block events from Thursday until Saturday usually at the begin and at the end of the semester.
+During the semester every fourteen days on Thursdays and Fridays including three-day long block events from Thursday until Saturday usually at the beginning and at the end of the semester.

 The overall workload is 3600 hours.